Seahorse

 11. Courtship rituals

 When their reproductive cycles are synchronized, the couple performs the ceremonial dance.
-They’ll twist their tails together and pirouette in a slow motion.
+They’ll twist their tails together and pirouette in slow motion.

-After the elaborate dance, the male drops his seminal fluid, and the fertilisation occurs as the eggs enter the male’s brood pouch.
-Females pass their eggs with the help of a genital appendix, called an ovopositor, about three millimeters long, into the males’ ventral pouch.
-Both the entrance of the eggs in the pouch, as well as their fertilization, occur in an extraordinarily fast process (just 6 seconds).
-The number of eggs can vary from 50-150 for smaller species to 1,500 for larger ones.
+Females pass their eggs with the help of a genital appendix, called an ovipositor, about three millimeters long, into the males’ ventral pouch.
+Both the entrance of the eggs in the pouch and their fertilization occur in an extraordinarily fast process (just 6 seconds).

 Unlike other species, the male seahorse is the one that gets pregnant and is in charge of egg development.

-The male typically gives birth at night and is ready for the next batch of eggs by morning when his mate returns, and the pair immediately mate again.
+The male typically gives birth at night and is ready for the next batch of eggs by morning when his mate returns , and the pair immediately mate again.

 13. Newborns are totally independent